steve with truck

 Let me say right off that Rule#2 can be prudently bent if you’re retired and don’t have many other expenses.
 It’s just that I see way too many young people and middle-aged adults with families buying new vehicles that cost much, much more than they can prudently afford to pay.
 Given all the expenses carried in other areas of life, the fancy vehicle that “makes you feel so good” at first is really a ball and chain.

 So, what does Rule#2 look like in the real world?
 A person earning minimum wage where I live in Canada (about $30,000 per year) should content themselves with a vehicle that costs no more to buy than $3750.
 Sounds crazy?
 I don’t think so.
 There are lots of great used vehicles available to buy for this price.
 They’re not fancy, but they won’t let you down, either.
-My son, Robert, bought a 2003 Toyota Echo a couple of years ago for less than half that $3750 ceiling.
-It runs like a dream and we did a little driveway bodywork to fix the bit of rust it had when we got it and before we started our anti-rust spray.
+My son, Robert, bought a 2003 Toyota Echo in 2013 for less than half that $3750 ceiling.
+It still runs like a dream today and we did a little driveway bodywork to fix the bit of rust it had when we got it and before we started our anti-rust spray.
 Robert enjoyed 50 miles to the gallon economy and his car looked brand new while he drove it.
-These days the good old Echo is being driven by other members of the family and it’s still a perfectly reliable, good looking vehicle.
+These days the good old Echo is being driven by other members of the family and it’s still a perfectly reliable, good looking vehicle with 300,000 km (about 187,500 miles) on it.

 Of all the financial decisions you make, how you manage your vehicle has one of the biggest effects of all on your bottom line.
 Go ahead and spend money on flash and prestige if you want.
 Just remember that pizzaz and power is usually the opposite of prudence, good sense and durable happiness.